apresdev/apres-terraform/modules/aws/alerting/README.md

 ## Future Considerations

 In this initial version only integrations with Slack and Teams are supported.
-For future integrations with tools such as PagerDuty, OpsGenie, FireHydrant, etc, this module act as an abstraction for those services, as the integrations are typically implemented using SNS.
+For future integrations with tools such as PagerDuty, OpsGenie, FireHydrant, etc, this module acts as an abstraction for those services, as the integrations are typically implemented using SNS.

 ## Known Issues